maproulette/docs/_documentation/migrating/02-documentation-changes.md

 | — | Migrating from MR3 (new) |

-The sections now are Getting Started, Migrating from MR3, Mapping Tasks, User Settings, Projects, Challenges, Tasks, Teams, Advanced and Server Admin, plus a **Not Implemented Yet** appendix.
+The sections now are Getting Started, Migrating from MR3, Mapping Tasks, User Settings, Projects, Challenges, Tasks, Teams, Advanced and Server Admin.

 ## Pages that went away